Catalogue: Traditional Program: Psychology

-Psychology Major: This major requires students to gain the core knowledge of scientific psychology along with learning about the sub-fields in psychology that apply this knowledge.
+B.S. in Psychology Major: This major requires students to gain the core knowledge of scientific psychology along with learning about the sub-fields in psychology that apply this knowledge.
 The B.S. in psychology degree is designed to prepare students to meet the typical requirements for acceptance into graduate study and/or for working with a bachelor’s degree.
-The B.S. in psychology degree requires 42 hours in psychology to include 201, 202, 303, 305, 312, 331, 332, 341, and 460, as well as 12 hours from 240 OR 241 and/OR any 300-400 level PSY course, and either 470, 471 or 472.
+The B.S. in psychology degree requires 45 hours in psychology to include 203, 303, 305, 331, 341, 460, 21 hours of PSY electives and 1 hour from 470, 471 or 472, as well as 6 hours of foreign language or 6 hours from PSY 420, IST 201 and SOC 220.
 Psychology students will have real-world experience through field observation and practicum, PSY 470, 471, and 472.

 |240||Human Growth and Development I (3)

 A study of the growth and development of the individual from conception until late adolescence.
 Emphasis will be placed on physical, perceptual, motor, cognitive, language, spiritual, social and emotional development.
 Includes study of major developmental theories and concepts that are applied to childhood and adolescence as well as problems common to this period.
 (Fall only)